 How is Glaucoma Treated?

-The damage caused to vision by glaucoma is irreversible and irreplaceable, and the condition cannot be cured.
+The glaucoma eye damage is irreversible and irreplaceable, and the condition cannot be cured.
 However, that doesn’t mean there aren’t ways to slow or manage its effects.

 Glaucoma can be managed in a few ways.
 The first, most common way is through eyedrop medications that work to lower eye pressure.
 Some medications reduce the production of aqueous humor, while others help fluid pass more easily.
 No matter which way a certain medication attacks the issue, the goal is to maintain the healthy flow of this fluid while keeping intraocular pressure at acceptable levels.